-When it comes to leveraging leadership skills on a project, it’s not just vision, messaging, listening, or even inspiring people that is the biggest factor to success; it’s managing expectations about the time and work effort team members need to commit throughout a project.
+When it comes to leveraging leadership skills on a project, it’s not just sharing the vision, consistently messaging, listening, or even inspiring people that is the biggest factor of success; it’s managing expectations about the time and work effort team members need to commit throughout a project.

-The “right way” to manage expectations will vary across teams, businesses and industries, but the approach is the same.
-It is a journey, a process that requires engaging people, being realistic about what can be done, surfacing hidden assumptions about what is, sharing the good and the bad, negotiating commitment, and being candid about the consequences of inaction.
+The “right way” to manage expectations will vary across teams, businesses, and industries, but the approach is the same.
+It is a journey and a process that requires engaging people, being realistic about what can be done, surfacing hidden assumptions about levels of quality, sharing the good and the bad, negotiating commitment, and being candid about the consequences of inaction.

-Here are a few things I’ve learned from my time managing projects and expectations.
+Here are a few things I’ve learned from my time leading projects and setting expectations.